 A three unit pig cooker was custom built and donated to the department in the spring of 2003.
 This has been used for fundraising pig pickin’s not only for the fire department, but for other community events.
 These are looked forward to by island visitors as well as the islanders.

 The fire hall, kitchen, and restroom received a total facelift in January of 2004.
 All were treated to fresh paint, and new window blinds.
 Counter top, cabinets, floor tile, plumbing, and refrigerator were upgraded in the kitchen.
 New chairs and tables were placed in the fire hall and the fire hall continued to be used for community and other individual uses.

-Bingo has become a major summer fundraising event.
-Every Tuesday night from June through August you will find people lined up outside the fire hall waiting to play.
-Since there is only room for 100 players, it has not been unusual to turn away a large number of people, especially during July.
-Volunteers have made this fundraising event possible.
+Bingo became a major summer fundraising event.
+Every Tuesday night from June through August you would find people lined up outside the fire hall waiting to play.
+Since there was only room for 100 players, it was not unusual to turn away a large number of people, especially during July.
+Volunteers made this fundraising event possible.